FAQ - For Current Majors

-- How are instructors in the psychology program chosen?
+- How are instructors in the Psychological Science program chosen?

-- What courses will be offered in future semesters?
+- What courses will be offered in future?

 - What other upper-division coursework should I take?

-- Is Psychology a good major to take if I want to teach elementary or high school?
+- Is Psychological Science a good major to take if I want to teach elementary or high

-- Does the Psychology program offer a Master's Degree?
+- Does the Psychological Science program offer a Master's Degree?

 - How should I balance working and going to school?

-- How can I maximize my experience in the Psychology program at CSU, San Marcos?
+- How can I maximize my experience in the Psychological Science program at CSU, San

 - What is the Student Responsibility Code?

 - You are responsible for knowing University and Psychology Department policies and deadlines.
 You should obtain and read pertinent sections of the General Catalog, Class Schedule, the Psychological Science Student Handbook, and class syllabi.